PrincetonUniversity/kaltura_archiver/README.md

 ## Archiving Videos Workflow

 Only videos that have not been played recently are archived.
-Only videos amller than  10000000kb are archived
+Only videos smaller than  10000000kb are archived

 The [kaltura_aws.py](kaltura_aws.py)  provides parameters to select videos based on the following criteria: